16 March 2023

 The first concert I ever went to was Tori's first show in Melbourne on the Under the Pink tour in December 1994.
 In fact, the only concerts I have been to have been Tori Amos ones - the others being her two Melbourne shows in May 2005.
 I'm not really one for live music, but Tori's live shows are something else, with the setlist varying wildly each night.

 As for "Silent All These Years"... it originally appeared as the lead track on the Me and a Gun EP, which was Tori's debut release in the UK, where her solo career was launched, in October 1991.
-The single artwork was altered three weeks later with the title changed to "Silent All These Years", and the re-issued single peaked at number 51 in the UK in November 1991.
+The single artwork was altered later with the title changed to "Silent All These Years", and the re-issued single peaked at number 51 in the UK in November 1991.

 Domestically, on the state charts, "Silent All These Years" performed strongest in Victoria/Tasmania, where it reached number 108.